Project-Korora/Project-Korora/README.md

 </div>

-The official website for Project Kororā, a student-led space initiative at Te Herenga Waka—Victoria University of Wellington, focused on developing New Zealand's space economy through CubeSat development.
+This repository contains the systems code for Project Kororā, a student-led space initiative at Te Herenga Waka—Victoria University of Wellington.
+The project is focused on advancing New Zealand's space economy through the development and deployment of CubeSats.
+Code in this repo is written for the PyCubed framework.

 ## Development